 It began with the bet.
 Elton John sang and played piano on both "Surprise Surprise (Sweet Bird of Paradox)" and "Whatever Gets You Thru the Night" for Lennon's 1974 album Walls and Bridges.
-To that point, Lennon had been the only former Beatle who'd never achieved a solo No. 1 single -- a streak Elton suggested would be snapped by "Whatever."
-So confident was Elton, in fact, that he suggested a little wager.
+To that point, Lennon had been the only former Beatle who'd never achieved a solo No. 1 single – a streak John suggested would be snapped by "Whatever."
+So confident was Elton, in fact, that he offered to make a little wager.

-Lennon hadn't made a full-length performance since 1972's One to One concert, also held at the Garden.
-To get over the pre-show jitters, he'd actually slipped into an earlier Elton John show at Boston.
+Lennon most recent full-length performance was 1972's One to One concert, also held at the Garden.
+To get over the pre-show jitters, he actually slipped into an earlier Elton John show at Boston.
 "I was thinking 'Thank God it isn't me,' as he was getting dressed to go on," Lennon told Scheff.
 "I went through my stage fright at Boston so, by the time I got to Madison Square, I had a good time – and when I walked on they were all screaming and shouting.
 It was like Beatlemania.
 I was thinking 'What is this?' 'cause I hadn't heard it since the Beatles."